vanguardapp/activity-log/readme.md

 User Activity Log plugin for [Vanguard - Advanced PHP Login and User Management](https://vanguardapp.io) system.

-This plugin was originaly part of the Vanguard itself, but it has been extracted as a separate plugin starting from Vanguard 4.
+This plugin was originally part of the Vanguard itself, but it has been extracted as a separate plugin starting from Vanguard 4.

 ## Installation

-This plugin requires Vanguard `4.0.0` or greater.
+This plugin requires Vanguard `5.0.0` or greater.

 ### Installation via Composer